GeoscienceAustralia/nhi-tsed/README.md

 - rainfall
 - quality flags for all variables

-Original source data can be requested from the Bureau of Meteorology, Climate Data Services team,
+Original source data can be requested from the Bureau of Meteorology, Climate Data Services team, climatedata@bom.gov.au

 ## Requirements